Decoupage Pretty Napkins Onto Furniture to Bring a Little Bit of Spring Inside Your Home All Year Round

 One of my favorite things about living so close to Washington, D.C. is being able to enjoy the world-famous cherry blossoms that bloom here every spring.

 In 1912, Japan donated 3,000 cherry trees to the United States as a symbol of friendship.
 Planted around the Tidal Basin, the trees look beautiful when the blossoms burst in their pink and white glory.
-The National Park Service predicts this year’s blooms will peak between March 31 and April 3.
+The blooms usually peak around late March or early April depending on the weather.

 Now I can enjoy a little bit of D.C. spring all year round!